mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Java.md

 	Java 6 uses major version 50
 	Java 7 uses major version 51

+And using that table above, we can see that a Java class with a major version of 45 translates to Java 1.0/1.1.

 ### Removing older Java items.

+If you are somehow working on a system where Java was installed via the default Ubuntu “partner” repository or via the `oab-java.sh` method, here is how you can clean out these installs so they don’t muck things up with the WebUpd8 PPA repository install of Java.

-#### Get rid of the default “partner” repository installed version of Java.
+#### Get rid of the default Ubuntu “partner” repository installed version of Java.

+Just run this `sudo aptitude purge` command to get rid of any Java stuff installed via the default Ubuntu “partner” repository:

 	sudo aptitude purge java-common libcommons-collections3-java libcommons-dbcp-java libcommons-pool-java libecj-java libservlet2.5-java libtomcat6-java oracle-java6-installer sun-java6-bin sun-java6-jre